Provisional Siberian Government (Omsk): History

 In March 1918, as a result of the Soviet takeover in Siberia, the chairman of the Provisional Siberian Government Pyotr Yakovlevich Derber, together with a group of his government, moved to Harbin, then in June to Vladivostok.
 Before leaving, Derber formed the West Siberian Commissariat of four people to represent the Bolshevik controlled Siberian territory.
 Mikhail Yakovlevich Lindberg, Boris Dmitrievich Markov, Pavel Yakovlevich Mikhailov and V. O. Sidorov.
 All of them were members of the Socialist Revolutionary Party.

 The uprising of the Czechoslovak Legion in the spring of 1918 marked the beginning of Siberia falling back to into the White Movement.
 On June 6, 1918, Omsk was retaken by the White Army.
-Colonel Pavel Pavlovich Ivanov-Rinov's first ordered in his newly formed Omsk commandant's officer announced that "from this dtae on, all plenitude of power belongs to me and the authorized representative of the Provisional Siberian Government A. A. Kuzentsov until the transfer of power to the semstvo and city public administrations."
+Colonel Pavel Pavlovich Ivanov-Rinov's first ordered in his newly formed Omsk commandant's officer announced that "from this date on, all plenitude of power belongs to me and the authorized representative of the Provisional Siberian Government A. A. Kuzentsov until the transfer of power to the semstvo and city public administrations."

 Negotiations were held in Omsk throughout June, as a result of which on June 30, 1918, the creation of a new Council of Ministers was announced, which later began to call itself the Provisional Siberian Government.
 Its chairman was the Minister of Foreign Relations Pyotr Vologodsky.
 In addition to Vologodsky, the Council of Ministers included the Minister of Internal Affairs Vladimir Krutovsky, the Minister of Native Affairs Mikhail Shatilov, the Minister of Finance Ivan Mikhailov, and the Minister of Justice Grigory Patushinsky.

 The Derber government did not want to recognize the result of this coup.
 On June 29 a meeting was held in Vladivostok, at which it was announced that it would be renamed to the Provisional Government of Autonomous Siberia.
 A few days later, the government in Omsk and Vladivostok exchanged mutually exclusive statements.
 First, the Omsk government declared that "from now on, no other authority besides the Provisional Siberian Government can act on the territory of Siberia or undertake obligations on it behalf."
 A few days later, on August 8, 1918, the Vladivostok Government published the "Declaration of the Provisional Government of Autonomous Siberia", where it "informs the powers friendly to Russia, both aligned and neutral, that on June 29, 1918, it assumed the rights and duties of the central state authority of Siberia."

 Apart from the adoption of declarations, military power and support with the Omsk government.
 Derber himself, soon after the adoption of the "Declaration of the Provisional Government of Autonomous Siberia", resigned all powers of his government and left Vladivostok.
 His successor as chairman of the government was the Socialist Revolutionary Ivan Lavrov.
 In October 1918, the government dissolved itself, recognizing the authority of the Provisional All-Russian Government.